JosieOnGit/Luniks/Stories/TRAVEL RISK/ACT I - TRAVEL RISK - Story.md

 *"This becomes yours."* She quickly replies with a wide smile. *"Let's get you settled in.
 Welcome to The Agency."*

 ## FOUR - New Faces, Same Antics
-### Drafted
+### Synopsis
 Nils is acquired by **The Agency**, and burns his bridges with **Dáritke**.
 Together with Raléi, he now begins protocol training and grows into his new role as management and netrunning.
 Meeting Omáti, the two get along very well and commence training together.
 This chapter will mostly encompass said training and introduce a bit of dialogue and showcase the personalities of the various characters.

 ## FIVE - Where we left off
-### Drafted
+### Synopsis
 Extracts [[LUCKY WATER#Drafted Story the uuuhh]]. \
 Getting along well with Omáti, the two go onto their first mission together in **Deth-Kelétam**, with the goal to complete a Lucky Water trade with a representative from **Vátnelári**.

 ## SIX - Familiar Foe
-### Drafted
+### Synopsis
 In his next mission, **Nils** is sent to receive a handover from **Dáritke** under supervision of Raléi and a representative from Dáritke.
 To Nils's surprise, the handover from Dáritke is brought out by Kasper and Antoine, which creates a troublesome situation.
 Especially now that Nils learned that Dáritke isn't the best agency to work under, with its agents being frequently exploited, he also came to learn that Antoine wasn't the best person in the world as a result, and their friendship and partnership was merely a fluke.
 Despite this, all ends well, and both parties decide to keep their mouth shut regarding this new information.
 Kasper too, keeps his mouth shut about Nils's defection to **The Agency**, which means **Mitch** does not learn about this, leading up to **RUDE REUNION**.

-## ??? - RUDE REUNION
+## SEVEN - RUDE REUNION
+### Synopsis
-**Drafted**: In a strange letter, Nils and Raléi receive an invite to an otherwise inconspicuous ball in **Kristensend, Rhódisz**.
+In a strange letter, Nils and Raléi receive an invite to an otherwise inconspicuous ball in **Kristensend, Rhódisz**.
 Present are top figures from the various companies that fled to Rhódisz after the Collapse of United Máneá, and with various agencies having sprung up in the two other nations, the ball was seen as a means of shaking hands, and seeing what is possible in terms of reaching an agreement together, in hopes to help the economic and societal damage that was done.

 Both **Dáritke** and **Vátnelári** representatives were present, next to Nils and Raléi, which sparked uncertainties for all parties that were present.
 After what feels like a peaceful hour of chitchat with various companies (Notably Ódóni), a discourse is finally sparked as **Mitch O'Well** approaches Raléi, and takes notice of Nils, who was once part of **Dáritke**.
 Drama and conflict ensues, and Raléi's stealth weaponry is unveiled to Mitch, with a subtle hint to "Keep this out of the public" and "Handle things in a more private manner".
 Mitch ignores this hint, and a combat situation ensues.

-### Drafted Story - RUDE REUNION
+### RUDE REUNION
 *"Aye, Nils!
 That you?"* An older, raspy voice said from afar.
 Raléi shook hands with Thomas, bidding them farewell for now, while Nils turned around to the ever familiar voice that could only belong to one person: Dáritke's Mitch O'Well. *"Been a while, eh?
 Presumed you were dead.
 Package delivered, killed on site.
 Take it you've met my old friend instead?"* He spoke, pointing at Raléi, who had taken notice of the sudden rival's arrival. **"Been a while, Mitch"** Raléi replied, interrupting Nils before he could even formulate a response for himself. **"Looking terrible as ever.
 Not a single change in those ten years."** She said with a stern look.
 Now standing in the middle of the two, Nils quickly figured out what situation he found himself in, and made his way back to stand besides Raléi. *Must be bad blood..* He thought to himself, as Mitch continued to formulate his words, clearly struggling. *Is he under the influence?*  \
 *"I take you've given my boy a roof for his own."* He began, his finger pointing and shaking at Nils's face. *"Bothers me.
 Antoine promised me goods, and now my good is elsewhere..
 I'm not too stoked about knowing this boy is sharing Dáritke's secrets with you, miss Alenti..!"* \
 His shaky hand moved to his hip, as he slowly moved his blazer to the side, revealing a holster and a pistol.
 It seemed that, despite being in a terrible shape, Mitch didn't care about his health.
 Just like Nils had learned from Antoine and Kasper, he was a straightforward man.
 Straight to business, no chitchat.
 And it seemed the chitchat was over. \